Foreign Nationals and Deemed Exports

 - it is available to foreign nationals for visual inspection (such as reading technical specifications, plans, blueprints, etc.);

-- when technology is exchanged orally; or
+- technology is exchanged orally; or

-- when technology is made available by practice or application under the guidance of persons with knowledge of the technology.
+- technology is made available by practice or application under the guidance of persons with knowledge of the technology.

-Deemed Export Certification (I-129)
+Deemed Export Questionnaire

-The I-129 Deemed Export Questionnaire
+The Deemed Export Questionnaire